 Municipality Finance issues a USD 25 million tap under its MTN programme

-On 14 March 2025 Municipality Finance Plc issues a new tranche in an amount of USD 25 million to an existing benchmark issued on 22 January 2025.
-With the new tranche, the aggregate nominal amount of the benchmark is USD 325 million.
+On 19 March 2025 Municipality Finance Plc issues a new tranche in an amount of USD 25 million to an existing benchmark issued on 22 January 2025.
+With the new tranche, the aggregate nominal amount of the benchmark is USD 350 million.
 The maturity date of the benchmark is 2 February 2029.
-The benchmark bear interest at a floating rate equal to Compounded SOFR plus 100 bps per annum.
+The benchmark bears interest at a floating rate equal to Compounded SOFR plus 100 bps per annum.

 The new tranche is issued under MuniFin’s EUR 50 billion programme for the issuance of debt instruments.
 The offering circular, the supplemental offering circular and the final terms of the benchmark are available in English on the company's website at https://www.kuntarahoitus.fi/en/for-investors.